List of Hollyoaks characters introduced in 2020: Victor Brothers

 Victor Brothers, played by Benjamin O'Mahony, made his first appearance on 16 June 2020.
 The character and casting was announced on 7 April 2020.
 Victor is the boss of drugdealer Jordan Price (Connor Calland), and is said to be the man behind the County Line drug operation.
 Calland teased that Victor's arrival will mean that Jordan is "not the nastiest person in the village anymore."

 Victor has been described as enigmatic and "complex" with O'Mahoney saying of his character: "Victor is (arguably) a sociopath, who is willing to do whatever it takes to get what he wants – comfortable with manipulating and exploiting vulnerable children to build himself the empire he thinks he deserves.
 I would argue that Victor sees himself as an efficient businessman working within a violent industry, but there is also another side to him that is addicted to the power and loves to see the fear in people's eyes."

+Cormac Ranger

+Cormac Ranger, played by James Gaddas, was the former carer of Warren Fox (Jamie Lomas) and Felix Westwood (Richard Blackwood) who worked in a children's home, who first appeared in Episode 5427, which originally aired on 13 July 2020 and appeared on a recurring basis until he was killed off in Episode 5532, which originally aired on 23 February 2021.
+On the day of Gaddas' debut, Jonathon Hughes from Radio Times reported: "seeing Cormac again opens old wounds for Hollyoaks hard men Warren and Felix and is set to have a huge impact on both their futures, explaining how they became the tough guys they are today."

+Warren said that Cormac was kind to him whilst in care, and that he taught Warren how to box, however Felix claimed that Cormac abused him during his stay in the children's home because of his race by mocking his Jamaican accent.
+Subsequently, Felix along with Warren and Brody Hudson (Adam Woodward) attack Cormac, leaving him in a coma.
+He later dies after suffering from a heart attack.
+His daughter, Summer (Rhiannon Clements), hears of his death afterwards and plotted revenge.